An isovariant Elmendorf's theorem: The link orbit category and linking simplices

 \section{The link orbit category and linking simplices}

-We motivate the definition of the link orbit category by considering how to modify $G$-CW complexes to the isovariant category.
+We motivate the definition of the link orbit category for a finite group $G$ by considering how to modify $G$-CW complexes to the isovariant category.

 In the standard model structure on $\etop$, the cofibrant objects are retracts of $G$-CW complexes, which are built by attaching entire orbits at a time.
-That is, a disk is $G/H \times D^n$ with a trivial action on $D^n$, and the disk is equivariantly glued along its boundary orbit $G/H \times S^{n-1}$.
+That is, a cell is $G/H \times D^n$ with a trivial action on $D^n$, and the cell is equivariantly glued along its boundary orbit $G/H \times S^{n-1}$.
 For example, as a $C_2$-CW complex, the flip disk $D^2$ in Example \ref{exD} is built from two fixed 0-cells $G/G \times D^0$ denoted $x,y$, one fixed 1-cell $G/G \times D^1$ denoted $z$ glued from $y$ to $x$, one free 1-cell $G/e \times D^1$ denoted $w$ glued from $x$ to $y$, and one free 2-cell $G/e \times D^2$ glued along its boundary to $w$ followed by $z$.

-The construction of this $C_2$-CW complex does not transfer to the category $\itop$, because the attaching maps are not isovariant; for example, attaching the free 1-cell $w$ to the fixed points involved a non-isovariant map $G/e \times S^0 \to \{x,y\}$.
+The construction of this $C_2$-CW complex does not transfer to the category $\itop$, because the attaching maps are not isovariant; for example, attaching the free 1-cell $w$ to the fixed points uses a non-isovariant map $G/e \times S^0 \to \{x,y\}$.
 Building isovariant cell complexes will involve introducing new cells which interpolate between the different strata of fixed points.

-We refer to these cells as \emph{linking cells} because the 1-dimensional building block was called a link in Quinn's work on homotopically stratified spaces \cite{quinn}.
-These can also be described in terms of the nondegenerate simplices of the \emph{exit path category} of Lurie \cite[A.6]{lurieHA}.
+We define \emph{linking simplices} $\Delta^{H_1< \cdots <H_n}_G$ that play the role of orbits in the isovariant category.
+Then the \emph{linking cells} will be $\Delta^{H_1< \cdots <H_n}_G \times D^n$, in analogy with the cells $G/H \times D^n$ in the equivariant category.
+We use the word link because the 1-dimensional building block was called a link in Quinn's work on homotopically stratified spaces \cite{quinn}.
+The linking simplices can also be described in terms of the nondegenerate simplices of the \emph{exit path category} of Lurie \cite[A.6]{lurieHA}.

 Let $\Delta^n$ be the standard $n$-simplex in $\mathsf{Top}$, that is,